mholetzko/permetix/README.md

 ## 🙏 Acknowledgments

 - Built with FastAPI, Prometheus, Grafana, Loki, and Reveal.js
-- Inspired by Mercedes-Benz design principles
+- Clean, minimal design principles
 - Created to bridge the gap between Automotive and Cloud DevOps practices